lumpy darkness

 welcome to the library

 I remember having the Red Rose Tea booklet called The Space Age/L'âge Spatial when I was 7 or 8 years old, when we lived in Orangeville, Ontario, circa 1971.
 That might have been the first astronomy or science-themed book I received.
 Not including Verne's Twenty Thousands Leagues Under the Sea.
-Since then, I've collected (accumulated?) over 26 astronomical books and countless magazines.
-I have 6 atlases and 3 planispheres.
-And I regularly use a couple astronomy programs on my palmtop, netbook, and desktop computers.
+Since then, I've collected (accumulated?) many astronomical books and countless magazines as well as atlases and planispheres.
+And I regularly use a couple astronomy programs on my palmtop, tablet, smartphone, netbook, and desktop computers.

 • atlases and maps